Finite Field Multiple Access: Simulation results

-Finally, we investigate the PUER performance of a network FFMA over GF($2^8$) system, where the $(255, 205)$ RS code is used for error control with a hard-decision decoding.
+Finally, we investigate the error performance of a network FFMA system over a DSC, utilizing the $(255, 205)$ Reed-Solomon (RS) code for error control with hard-decision decoding.
+The horizontal axis represents the transition probability $\beta$, while the vertical axis depicts the unresolved erasure bit rate (UEBR).

 The UD-AIEP code is performed in three different fields GF($2^m$), GF($5^m$) and GF($17^m$) to support $m$, $2m$, and $4m$ users, respectively.
-The PUER performances of the systems using $3$ different base prime fields GF($2$), GF($5$) and GF($17$) are shown in Fig. 10.
-From the figure, we see that the PUER performances become poorer as the PF $p$ increases.
+The UEBR performances of the systems using $3$ different base prime fields GF($2$), GF($5$) and GF($17$) are shown in Fig. \ref{f.network}.
+From the figure, we see that the UEBR performances become poorer as the PF $p$ increases.
 This is due to the fact, for a given transition probability $\beta$, as the PF $p$ of the prime base field increases, the correct receiving probability, $1-(p-2)\beta$, becomes smaller.
 However, using a large PF $p$, more users can be simultaneously multiplexed, and the \textit{multiplex efficiency} is equal to $\log_2 (p-1)$.
-This provides a tradeoff between the multiplexed number of users and the PUER performance.
-Fig. 10 shows that the RS code improves the PUER performance significantly.
+This provides a tradeoff between the multiplexed number of users and the UEBR performance.
+Fig. \ref{f.network} shows that the RS code improves the UEBR performance significantly.